 b) The Agreements with the Catholic Church were signed by the Head of State (with the previous Parliament’s authorization), and the Agreements of 1992 by the Minister of Justice, with the commitment that the governmental majority in Parliament would support their content during the parliamentary approval procedure.

 c) Considering their execution and interpretation, the Agreements of 1979 consecrate the principle of bilateralism, (they must be interpreted by common accord by the State and the Catholic Church, because of they are equivalent to International Treaties).
+The Agreements of 1992 are subjected to the principle of unilateralism (the Government may interpret them autonomously because they are mere ordinary laws).

 d) The Agreements with the Catholic Church, being equivalent to International Treaties, must be abrogated, modified or suspended according to International Law procedures.
 The State may not legislate against their content without previous formal denunciation, because pact sunt servanda.
+The Agreements of 1992 are ordinary laws and they may be freely modified by Parliament at any moment, (lex posterior derogate lex anterior).

-This declaration has very limited consequences.
 There are some expectations of signing an Agreement of Cooperation with the State, but only if there is some political will.
 The Royal Decree 932/2013 of 29 November 2013 allows them to have a representative in the Advisory Commission on Religious Freedom and their marriages will be recognized by the State.
 This is a new possibility opened by the Law 15/2015 of 2 July 2015 on voluntary jurisdiction.

-The Royal Decree 593/2015 of 3 July 2015 rationalized the procedure of recognition of such ‘notorious presence’ and tried to reduce the traditionally wide margin of discretion of the Spanish Administration by establishing five requirements:
+The Royal Decree 593/2015 of 3 July 2015 rationalized the procedure of recognition of such "notorious presence" and tried to reduce the traditionally wide margin of discretion of the Spanish Administration by establishing five requirements:

 a) to have been registered in the National Register of Religious Groups for a period of at least 30 years.
 If registered in Spain for only 15 years, then they must have been recognized in a foreign country for at least 60 years;